401 - Licensed Personnel

 401.7 - Licensed Personnel Resignation/Contract Release

-A written resignation signed by the licensed employee will be submitted to the employee’s immediate supervisor who will direct the resignation with recommendations to the Chief Officer of Human Resources [or designee].
-The Chief Officer of Human Resources [or designee] will then make a recommendation to the school board as provided by Iowa Code.
+A written resignation signed by the licensed employee will be submitted to the employee’s immediate supervisor who will direct the resignation with recommendations to the Chief Human Resources Officer [or designee].
+The Chief Human Resources Officer [or designee] will then make a recommendation to the school board as provided by Iowa Code.

 The school board recognizes that there are some circumstances which may force a licensed employee to request release from contract before the expiration date of their contract.
 Therefore, licensed personnel may be released from their contract if a suitable replacement can be found.

-Licensed employees who wish to be released from an executed contract must give at least 21 days notice to the Chief Officer of Human Resources [or designee].
+Licensed employees who wish to be released from an executed contract must give at least 21 days notice to the Chief Human Resources Officer [or designee].
 Licensed employees may be released at the discretion of the school board.
-Only in unusual and extreme circumstances will the school board release a licensed employee from a contact.
+Only in unusual and extreme circumstances will the school board release a licensed employee from a contract.

-The Chief Officer of Human Resources [or designee] is required to file a complaint with the Iowa Board of Educational Examiners against a licensed employee who leaves without proper release from the school board.
+The Chief Human Resources Officer [or designee] is required to file a complaint with the Iowa Board of Educational Examiners against a licensed employee who leaves without proper release from the school board.

 Adopted: 6/70